top of page

 Vitrectomy and Membrane Peeling

 Vitrectomy is the technique for surgical treatment of macular holes.
 It involves making three small ports in the eye.
 These ports are so small that they usually do not require any stitches to close as they self-seal.
 One port is for an infusion fluid to keep the eye pressure, while the other ports are used to introduce a light and a cutter.
 The light allows the surgeon to see into the inside of the eye through a microscope.
-The cutter is used to remove the vitreous jelly which is attached to the retina.
-By fully removing the jelly, the traction pulling on the macular hole is removed.
-Once the jelly is removed, small forceps and high microscope magnification are used to peel off a retinal film that helps decrease the traction on the macular hole.
+The cutter is used to remove the vitreous gel which is attached to the retina.
+By fully removing the gel, the traction pulling on the macular hole is removed.
+Once the gel is removed, small forceps and high microscope magnification are used to peel off a retinal film that helps decrease the traction on the macular hole.
 The eye is then filled with gas to help push the hole closed.

 After surgery, patients must keep their heads down for four days.
-Patients can take a 5 minute break every hour.
+Patients can take a 5-minute break every hour.

 Contact Us